Scientific Name

 Description

-Rebutia pulchra is a low growing, mound forming cactus which branches profusely from the base.
-The stem is dull olive-green tinged with red to dark violet, up to 2 inches (5 cm) in diameter and up to 1.2 inches (3 cm) tall.
-The stem is covered by flat tubercles which vary in color between dark green and violet.
-In older plants tubercles are arranged in up to 16 spiral line merging in the apex.
-The areoles are long, narrow with short white felt.
-The spines are yellow or brown and up to 0.4 inch (1 cm) long.
-The flowers are pale to dark magenta or red sometimes bicolored with white throats, up to 1.6 inches (4 cm) long and in diameter.
-They are produced in late spring.
+Rebutia pulchra is a cactus that branches profusely to form a mound as it matures.
+The stems are dull olive-green tinged with red to dark violet, up to 2 inches (5 cm) in diameter and up to 1.2 inches (3 cm) tall.
+They are covered by flat tubercles, which vary in color between dark green and violet.
+In older plants, tubercles are arranged in up to 16 spiral lines merging in the apex.
+The areoles are narrow with short white felt.
+Spines are yellow or brown and up to 0.4 inches (1 cm) long.

 Hardiness